-Career Services staff are available to students for inquiries regarding about employment opportunities or general career questions.
-An emphasis is placed in all classes to mentor and support students with the goal of in field employment and/or career growth in their chosen field.
+Career Advisors are available to students for inquiries regarding employment opportunities or general career questions.
+An emphasis is placed in all classes to mentor and support students with the goal of industry employment and/or career growth in their chosen field.
 Soft skills are developed through learning how to communicate in a professional environment, participating in classroom discussions, building reliability through attendance and working with the career services team on career readiness.